Asashou/notes/05_numpy_mpl/05_numpy_mpl.md

     - max value for unsigned int: `2**nbits - 1`
     - min/max val for signed int: `-(2**nbits)/2, (2**nbits)/2 - 1`
         - or, use `np.iinfo()`
+        - unless you absolutely need the extra double max value, it's usually safer to use signed integers, especially for subtraction
+    - what's overflow? it's what happens when you
+    - when converting between dtypes, numpy *warns* about overflow but doesn't stop execution:
+        - what's the max value expressable by int8?
+        - `np.int8(120) + np.int8(10)` warns
+        - get numpy error settings using `np.geterr()`
+        - set numpy error setting using e.g. `np.seterr(over='raise')` to "raise" an *error* on overflow, which stops execution of your code, more strict than a *warning*
+            - `np.seterr()` returns old settings before setting new ones

 - exercise: create a 1D array of length 1 million that's suitable for storing integer values ranging from -1000 to 1000, while using as little memory as possible
-    - how many bytes of memory do you predict it will use? check `a.nbytes` to see many it actually uses
+    - how many bytes of memory do you predict it will use?
+    - check `a.nbytes` to see if you got it right
     - is it safe to add/subtract two such arrays to/from each other?
-    - unless you absolutely need the extra double max value, it's safer to use signed integers, in case of subtraction

 - deciding between lists and arrays:
     - use a list when: